AI Visibility Audit

 8 non-linear buying jobs: Artifact Creation → Comparison → Consensus Creation → Problem Identification → Requirements Building → Shortlisting → Solution Exploration → Validation

-High-intent jobs (Shortlisting + Comparison + Validation): 54% of queries (81 of 150)
+High-intent jobs (Shortlisting + Comparison + Validation): 50% of queries (75 of 150)

 Competitive Set

-Surprise: Cisco Umbrella, ManagedMethods, Deledao — flagged for review
+Surprise: ManagedMethods — flagged for review

 Platforms & Scoring